 Will you be traveling to multiple countries?
 Often renting a car in Europe has additional charges to cross the border with a rental car.
-If you plan to visit multiple countries a lease can save you quite a bit of money over renting.
+If you plan to visit multiple countries, a lease can save you quite a bit of money over the option of renting.

-If you are a non-resident of Europe, staying longer than 17 days and planning to visit multiple countries then leasing may be a better option for you than renting a car in Europe.
-So let’s look at what else you need to know.
+As a non-resident of Europe, staying longer than 17 days and planning to visit multiple countries, a short term car lease may be a better option for you than renting a car in Europe.
+So, let’s look at what else you need to know.

 The benefits of leasing a car over renting a car in Europe include:

-Arranging for a short-term car lease for your vacation is a bit like new car shopping.
+Arranging for a car lease in Europe for short-term use is a bit like new car shopping.
 You decide the make, model and features you need in advance and then arrange your lease.